jorendorff/cell-gc/README.md

 (the one that implements `Drop` or `Clone`) and use that as a field of a GC heap struct.

-## Why is it called `cellgc`?
+## Why is it called "cell-gc"?

-In cellgc, every field of every GC-managed object is public and mutable.
+In cell-gc, every field of every GC-managed object is public and mutable.

 It's as though every field were a [Cell](http://doc.rust-lang.org/std/cell/struct.Cell.html).